calaldees/teachingWorkshops/teacherEducation/computerSciencePedagogy.md

         * > To certify skills you need a model for skill development.
         * > These knowledge progressions are not the same as skill acquisition progression
         * > The CAS framework does not discuss abilities to be acquired during the progression
         * Employers are turning to competency-based assessment faster than educational institutions.
         * Many employers no longer trust transcripts and diplomas.
 Instead they organize interviews as rigorous problem-solving sessions with different groups in the company.
         * An applicant will not be hired without demonstrating competence in solving the kinds of problems of interest to the employer.
         * The idea of assessing skill by performance is actually quite common in education.
-In sports, music, theater, and language departments, for example, students audition for spots on the team, places in the orchestra, roles in the play, or competency certificates at a language.
-Although code-a-thons are becoming more prevalent and many computing courses include projects that assess skill by performance,
+In sports, music, theater, and language departments, for example, students audition for spots on the team, places in the orchestra, roles in the play, or competency certificates at a language.Although code-a-thons are becoming more prevalent and many computing courses include projects that assess skill by performance,
         * computing education would benefit from a deep look at competency-based assessment
     * Question 3: Is Computational Thinking Good for Everyone?
         * In Traditional CT programming ability produces CT, and in New CT learning certain concepts produces programming ability